torvalds/linux/Documentation/core-api/irq/irq-domain.rst

-If the driver has the Linux IRQ number or the irq_data pointer, and needs to know the associated hwirq number (such as in the irq_chip callbacks) then it can be directly obtained from irq_data->hwirq.
+If the driver has the Linux IRQ number or the irq_data pointer, and needs to know the associated hwirq number (such as in the irq_chip callbacks) then it can be directly obtained from :c:member:`irq_data.hwirq`.

 Types of irq_domain Mappings
 ============================